Meyvix/Structure-Master/README.md

 ---

 <div align="center">
-Made with ❤️ by StructureMaster Team
+Made with ❤️ by Stracture-Master Team
 </div>